Tier 0–4 supply chain, mapped

 Every facility from raw fibre to finished garment — names, countries, process types.
 Invited, verified, locked.

-EU retailers already ask suppliers for Digital Product Passports.
+EU retailers already require Digital Product Passports from their suppliers — today, ahead of the law.
 TextilePass traces your supply chain, verifies every certificate, and publishes each passport behind one scannable QR.
+Live in an afternoon.

 The journey